 (Dated: 21 August 2017)

 The experimental investigation of ultrasound influence on the electrical characteristics of silicon n+-p- structure has been carried out.
-The effects of reactor neutrons and 60Co gamma radiation on ultrasound influence were studied.
-It has been found out that the ultrasound loading leads to reversible change of shunt resistance, carrier lifetime in both space charge and quasi-neutral regions, ideality factor.
-Acoustically induced alteration of last two parameters depends on irradiation considerably.
-The models of coupled defect level recombination, Shockley-Read-Hall recombination, and dislocation-induced impedance were used to describe findings.
-It has been shown that the observed phenomena can deal with the increase of distance between coupled defects as well as an extension of carrier capture coefficient of complex point defect and dislocation.
-It has been shown that divacancy and pair vacancy-interstitial oxygen are effectively modified by ultrasound in contrast to complex interstitial carbon-interstitial oxygen.
+The effect of reactor neutrons and 60Co gamma iradiation of silicon n+ -p structure on its ultrasound properties were studied.
+It has been found out that the ultrasound loading of ______ leads to reversible change of shunt resistance, carrier lifetime in both space charge and quasi-neutral regions and ideality factor.
+Acoustically induced alteration of the last two parameters depends on irradiation considerably.
+The models of coupled defect level recombination, Shockley-Read-Hall recombination, and dislocation-induced impedance were used to describe the results obtained.
+The observed phenomena can deal with the increase of distance between coupled defects as well as an extension of carrier capture coefficient of complex point defects and dislocations.
+The results show that di vacancies and pair vacancies produced by interstitial oxygen are effectively modified by ultrasound in contrast to those produced by complex interstitial carbon-interstitial oxygen.

 Keywords: acousto-defect interaction, silicon, irradiation